Anemy/GameXfer/README.md

   - messagesRecievedTotal `Number`
   - messagesLength `Number` - The amount of messages in the user's inbox.
 Saves counting operation time.
   - messages `Array` - An array of the user's messages.
 Can hold up to 100 messages at a time.
-    - messageId `String` - Just incremented by 1 everytime a new message is recieved.
+    - messageId `String` - Uuid timestamped.
     - sender `String` - The _id of the user who sent the message.
     - subject `String`
     - text `String`